NotAnyMike/Sentiment-Analysis-CL/README.md

 # CL (Claudia Lopez)

+## ToDo
+* Use a lemmatizer instead of a stemmer
+* Perhaps using the tokenizer from ntlk could help a little

 ## Useful commands
 * `workon CL` to start the virtualenv
 * `jupyter notebook`: to run the jupyter notebook